GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 The exceedance-rate curve derived from the random scenarios is similar to the PTHA18 result, but there is some error due to the limited number of samples (see figure below).
+This error will vary from sample to sample.
 As we increase the number of random scenarios per magnitude, the accuracy will improve (on average) until the difference is negligible.
 In this sense the random sample is statistically consistent with the PTHA18.
 ![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png)

 *Note: Here and below we suppress the plotting code for readability.
 It can be found in the file